Injamulhasan/Learn_c/README.md

 **Installing GCC Compiler:**

-This README provides step-by-step instructions to install the GCC compiler on both Linux and Windows operating systems.
+Step-by-step instructions to install the GCC compiler on both Linux and Windows operating systems.

 **Linux:**